-General services that our plan pays for What you must pay

-Opioid treatment services \$0

-The plan will pay for the following services to treat opioid use disorder:

-Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications

-Substance use counseling

-Individual and group therapy

-Testing for drugs or chemicals in your body (toxicology testing)

-Outpatient diagnostic tests and therapeutic services and supplies The plan will pay for the following services, and maybe other services not listed here: Prior authorization (approval in advance) is required.
-Please contact the plan for details.
+neral services that our plan pays for What you must pay Opioid treatment program (OTP) services \$0 The plan will pay for the following services to treat opioid use disorder (OUD): intake activities periodic assessments medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications substance use counseling individual and group therapy testing for drugs or chemicals in your body (toxicology testing) Outpatient diagnostic tests and therapeutic services and supplies \$0 Prior authorization The plan will pay for the following services, and maybe other services not listed here: (approval in advance) is • X-rays required.
+Please contact the plan for radiation (radium and isotope) therapy, including technician materials and supplies details. surgical supplies, such as dressings splints, casts, and other devices used for fractures and dislocations lab tests blood, including storage and administration

-X-rays

-Radiation (radium and isotope) therapy, including technician materials and supplies \$0

-Surgical supplies, such as dressings

-Splints, casts, and other devices used for fractures and dislocations

-Lab tests

-Blood, including storage and administration

-Other outpatient diagnostic tests

-neral s ervices that our plan pays for What you must pay The pl an pays for medically necessary services you get in the ient department of a hospital for diagnosis or treatment of ess or injury.
+General s ervices that our plan pays for What you must pay Outpa tient hospital services \$0 outpat an pays for medically necessary services you get in the ent department of a hospital for diagnosis or treatment of ess or injury.
 Prior authorization (approval in advance) may be required.
-Please contact the plan for details. - an will pay for the following services, and maybe other es not listed here: \$0 ervices in an emergency department or outpatient clinic, uch as outpatient surgery or observation services 0 Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
+Please an will pay for the following services, and maybe other es not listed here: contact the plan for details. • services in an emergency department or outpatient clinic, such as outpatient surgery or observation services 0 Observation services help your doctor know if you need to be admitted to the hospital as an "inpatient."
 0 Sometimes you can be in the hospital overnight and still be an "outpatient."
-0 You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/sites/default/files/2018-09/11435- Are-You-an-Inpatient-or-Outpatient.pdf • La abs and diagnostic tests billed by the hospital pr ental health care, including care in a partial-hospitalization ogram, if a doctor certifies that inpatient treatment would be eeded without it • X- rays and other radiology services billed by the hospital • M edical supplies, such as splints and casts reventive screenings and services listed throughout the enefits Chart • Sc ome drugs that you can't give yourself

-General services that our plan pays for What you must pay Outpatient mental health care The plan will pay for mental health services provided by: • a state-licensed psychiatrist or doctor, • a clinical psychologist, • a clinical social worker, • a clinical nurse specialist, • a nurse practitioner, • a physician assistant, • a licensed marriage and family therapist, • a licensed professional counselor, or • any other Medicare-qualified mental health care professional as allowed under applicable state laws.
-The plan will pay for the following services, and maybe other services not listed here: • Clinic services • Day treatment • Psychosocial rehab services A referral may be required for Medicaid-covered outpatient mental health services.
+0 You can get more information about being an inpatient or an outpatient in this fact sheet: www.medicare.gov/media/11101. • labs and diagnostic tests billed by the hospital • mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be needed without it • X-rays and other radiology services billed by the hospital • medical supplies, such as splints and casts • preventive screenings and services listed throughout the Benefits Chart • some drugs that you can't give yourself neral services that our plan pays for What you must pa Outpatient mental health care \$0 The plan will pay for mental health services provided by: a state-licensed psychiatrist or doctor, a clinical psychologist, a clinical social worker, a clinical nurse specialist, a nurse practitioner (NP), a physician assistant (PA), a licensed marriage and family therapist (LMFT), a licensed professional counselor (LPC), or any other Medicare-qualified mental health care professional as allowed under applicable state laws.
+The plan will pay for the following services, and maybe other services not listed here: clinic services day treatment psychosocial rehab services A referral may be required for Medicaid-covered outpatient mental health services.
 Please contact the plan for details.
 Outpatient rehabilitation services The plan will pay for physical therapy, occupational therapy, and speech therapy.
 Physical therapy services must improve or restore your physical function and prevent injury, impairments, and disabilities after a disease, injury, or loss of a body part.
-You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.
-Prior authorization (approval in advance) may be required.
-Please contact the plan for details. \$0
+You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities. \$0 Prior authorization (approval in advance) is required.
+Please contact the plan for details.